-In an email dated October 4, 2020, you appealed our staff's determination and claimed that as a representative of the media engaged in disseminating information you had already provided a statement certified to be true and correct to the best of your knowledge and belief, pursuant to 5 U.S.C. § 552(a)(6) (E).
+In an email dated October 4, 2020, you appealed our staff's determination and claimed that as a representative of the media engaged in disseminating information you had already provided a statement certified to be true and correct to the best of your knowledge and belief, pursuant to 5 U.S.C. § 552(a)(6)(E).
 You stated that courts have recognized Congressional debate as a reason for urgency and expedited processing, and you cited two court cases to support your argument.
 You stated that NARA's decision-makers failed to properly recognize your detailed declaration and that our denial was a boilerplate response issued summarily without reading your request and your declaration.
 You said we failed to satisfy the requirements of the FOIA statute and that our determination must at a minimum be reversed and remanded, or reviewed de novo.

 After reviewing your initial request and your appeal, I have determined that your request for expedited processing does not meet any of the four criteria in our regulations.
-Moreover, in deciding whether you have demonstrated that there is an "urgent need to inform the public," courts have required agencies to consider three factors: (1) whether the request concerns a matter of current exigency to the American public; (2) whether the consequences of delaying a response would compromise a significant recognized interest; and (3) whether the request concerns federal government activity.
+In deciding whether you have demonstrated that there is an "urgent need to inform the public," courts have required agencies to consider three factors: (1) whether the request concerns a matter of current exigency to the American public; (2) whether the consequences of delaying a response would compromise a significant recognized interest; and (3) whether the request concerns federal government activity.

 I do not believe you have established that the American public has a current, urgent need for the requested records.
-Furthermore, you have failed to demonstrate how failure to receive the records on an expedited basis would compromise a significant interest in the learning of government activities.
+Furthermore, you have failed to demonstrate how failure to receive the records on an expedited basis would compromise a significant interest with respect to government activities.
+And as stated above, a significant portion of the information sought in your request is available on the NCMNPS website and we have already made processing your request a priority, which we will support with periodic status updates to you.
 Therefore, I am denying your appeal, as your request for expedited processing was properly denied.